-The advances in storage, networking, and compute not only increased the problem size, equally, they have improved our ability to organize the data and reason about its content.
+We can't beat physics...but we can apply brute force with extreme scale and parallelism.
+A million machines can help to shorten times if the algorithm does scale.
+Today, large compute clouds have between 1-5 million servers. • The advances in storage, networking, and compute not only increased the problem size, they also have improved our ability to organize the data and reason about its content.
 For instance, deep learning which is the basis for the recent advances in artificial intelligence, still operates with similar paradigms as 20 years ago when the research field got totally abandoned.
 With the extreme performance boosts, mostly through the use of GPUs and now through special chips, it has become possible to train extremely large networks with a brute-force method.
-Similarly in other areas where it was historically difficult to scale, brute-force methods (aka Big Data) have drastically improved response times and were able to deduce meaningful data out of the enormous "data lakes".
+Similarly in other areas where it was historically difficult to scale, brute-force methods (aka Big Data) have drastically improved response times and were able to extract meaningful data out of enormous "data lakes".

-The biggest improvement over the past ten years was the creation of CUDA, a extreme parallel computing platform created by Nvidia.
+The biggest improvement over the past ten years was the creation of CUDA, an extreme parallel computing platform created by Nvidia.
 In combination with new neural network algorithms and the advent of map/reduce as a generic distributed computing paradigm, enormous amounts of data became processable through the sheer brute force of 1000s of connected machines.
 Going forward, we will see highly specialized chips (like Google's TPUs) and cloud compute hardware (like HPEs 'The Machine') further accelerating the hunt in ever larger data lakes.